allanlw/dhtplay/README.md

 library and the python gupnp idg library.
 In debian/ubuntu, these are available as python-gtk2 and python-igd, respectively.

-Current DHTPlay only allows running from the same pwd as the main python script. cd into the dhtplay directory and run ./dhtplay.py.

 Notes on design
 ---------------
   As of the time of writing this, DHTPlay uses three threads of control at any